The number one enemy of web content—other than misinformation—is boredom.

 For an idea of how descriptive language can enhance the appeal of your blog post titles, take a look at Mic.

 Mic’s headlines convey powerful imagery with their vivid detail.
 For instance, “A tiny squid that looks like a pig and lives deep in the ocean was caught on video” sounds far more enticing than a less descriptive title like, “A small squid was recorded on camera.”
+The same goes for Mic’s other articles—the headlines of which descriptively capture what they’re about.

-2. Ask a Question to Spark Curiosity
+2. Ask a question to spark curiosity.

 People like answers.
 When there’s a question, they want to know the response, especially if you’re asking something they’re curious about.
 Consider your target audience and the topics or issues they want to know more about, and then pose the question.